markstanden/terraform-tools/README.md

 # Terraform Tools

-Helpful scripts and tools for working with Terraform in a structured project environment.
+Reusable scripts and tools for working with Terraform across multiple projects.

 ## Overview